Last updated on February 20th, 2025 at 11:44 am

 After this, we have to observe the posture of the person:

-• Make him stand and observe whether he is standing straight or tilted to sides, to front.
+- Make him stand and observe whether he is standing straight or tilted to the sides, to the front.

 All these things come under observation.